Johan Wiklund

-Johan Wiklund is a Swedish scholar of entrepreneurship and is currently the Al Berg Chair and Professor of Entrepreneurship at the Whitman School of Management at Syracuse University, Professor Two at Nord University, Norway, visiting professor at Lund University, Sweden, and inaugural RMIT Fulbright Distinguished Chair in Entrepreneurship and Innovation in Australia.
+Johan Wiklund is a Swedish scholar of entrepreneurship and currently holds the Al Berg Chair and Distinguished Professor of Entrepreneurship at the Whitman School of Management at Syracuse University, Professor Two at Nord University, Norway, visiting professor at University of Bath, UK and inaugural RMIT Fulbright Distinguished Chair in Entrepreneurship and Innovation in Australia.
 His research interests include entrepreneurship and mental health as well as the entry, performance, and exit of entrepreneurial firms.
-He is considered a leading authority in entrepreneurship research, with over 60 articles appearing in leading entrepreneurship and management journals.
+He is considered a leading authority in entrepreneurship research, with over 100 articles appearing in leading entrepreneurship and management journals.